kaeedo/Scrutiny/README.md

 <details>
   <summary><i>Click</i> for F# documentation</summary>

-Define one `page` object for each state in your UI.
+Define one `page` object for each st ate in your UI.
 A state can be anything from a page, or an individual modal, or the same page as a different state, but altered, for example a logged in user.

+The possible custom operations are:

+- `name`: Name of the state.
+Required
+- `localState`: A type to store some local state.
+Will be recreated everytime this page object is entered
+- `onEnter`: Function to run when entering this page.
+Only one allowed
+- `onExit`: Function to run when exiting this page.
+Only one allowed
+- `transition`: Possible transition.
+Define how to transition to the next state, as well as which state to navigate to.
+Any number of transitions allowed
+- `action`: Possible action.
+Define function to run while in this page state.
+Any number of actions allowed
+- `exitAction`: After scrutiny traverses the graph of possible states, will pick a single exit action defined in any state to navigate to and finish the test with

 A `page` looks like this:

     let loggedInComment = fun (globalState: GlobalState) ->